-The Union Public Service Commission (UPSC) had released the recruitment notification for the position of Enforcement Officer / Accounts Officers in the EPFO department under the Ministry of Labour and Employment in the early 2020.
-The delayed recruitment test is going to be conducted on 05 May 2021.
-So aspirants still have enough time to prepare for the examination and due to the prolonged lockdown you can give a lot of time to your preparation.
+UPSC EPFO Study Material: The Union Public Service Commission (UPSC) released the recruitment notification for the position of Enforcement Officer / Accounts Officer and Assistant Provident Fund Commissioner in the EPFO department under the Ministry of Labour and Employment in February 2023.
+The examination dates of the UPSC EPFO EO/AO and APFC have not been released yet.
+So, aspirants still have enough time to prepare for the examination.

-1. UPSC EPFO EO Study Material – Brief History Notes
+1. UPSC EPFO Study Material – Brief History Notes

 Before moving on to the study notes let’s have a look at the topics that come under the Indian History Chapter for which we will be providing the study notes.